Frequently Asked Questions

-Training sessions are events designed at teaching new members the ins-and-outs of Model UN.
-Attending training sessions is highly suggested in order for you to participate to the best of your ability at a conference.
+Training sessions are events designed at teaching new members the ins and outs of Model UN.
+Attending training sessions is highly recommended in order for you to participate to the best of your ability at a conference.
 Rules and regulations can be complicated and confusing and thus, we want you to be able to perform at your best and with the highest level of confidence so you can get the most out of your MUN experience.
 But don't forget, experienced delegates, you are also welcome at training sessions, to learn some new skills and socialize with other members!

 An in-house conference is a MUN simulation conducted right here on our campus, or as of virtual learning, on our laptops.
 These are held in order to get to know your fellow MUNA members, and to experience an intimate variation of a committee you would experience at a formal conference.
 It’s small and familiar setting makes it an invaluable training tool for newer delegates.